Bad Habits to Kick : Mis-handling date / range queries

 It's very easy to say, "Hey, don't do the wrong thing!"
 Not so easy to actually accomplish, right?
 In general, yes, I agree.
 But I see such frequent abuse of DATETIME columns in range queries that I felt it deserved some treatment.

-The long, long, long laundry list of offenses (apologies in advance)
+The long, long, long laundry list

 The most frequent faux pas I see is when someone uses regional date formats.
 For example, they want all the rows from a particular day.
 First they try: